gmc-code/PC-microbit-micropython/docs/sensors/gestures.rst

     #.
 Modify the code to reset the count back to 0 when the A-button is pressed.
     #.
 Modify the code to reset the count to a number 2 less than the current count when the B-button is pressed.
 Hint: use the max function.
     #.
 Modify the code to reset the count to a number 2 less than the current count, but not lower than 0, when the B-button is pressed.
     #.
-Modify the code to include both the A-the A buttonnd B-the A buttonctions.
+Modify the code to include both the A-button and B-button actions.

     .. dropdown::
         :icon: codescan